isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Cai Xin.md

 <section>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/CaiXin_JacChua%20(2).jpg">
 	<p>A staple vegetable in many Chinese homes, Cai Xin is a tender leafy vegetable that can be blanched, stir-fried, or added to soup.
 The green variety is most common in markets, but some gardeners have also been growing a purple variety from seed!</p>
 	<p>An <a href="/learn-more-about-gardening/glossary/#a">annual</a> crop, this plant is often grown and consumed under 2 months.
-Its rapid harvest cycle makes it useful for crop rotation.</p>
+Its rapid harvest cycle makes it useful for <a href="/page-index/horticulture-techniques/crop-rotation/">crop rotation</a>.</p>
   <p>Due to its shallow root system, these plants are a popular choice for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.</p>
 	<p>Cai Xin is part of the Brassica or cabbage family, which also includes other popular vegetables like <a href="/page-index/edible-plants/kai-lan/">Kai Lan</a> and <a href="/page-index/edible-plants/xiao-bai-cai/">Xiao Bai Cai</a>.
 Like a cabbage, Cai Xin will produce a head of leaves that can be harvested all at once.
 You can prolong your harvest by instead harvesting individual older leaves via the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again</a> method.</p>
   <br>